Alakhshukla/erpAssignment/README.md

 ////////////////////////////

-in PRODUCT have shipping card where we can add and delete items on cart in addition i add property where we can see total of the prodats price
+in PRODUCT: have shopping card where we can add and delete items on cart in addition i add property where we can see total of the produ:ts price

 datajson .......
 hooks: useState

 //////////////////////////////

-in Order have a board where user can add their item what they want as well delete and manage also
+in ORDER: have a board where user can add their item what they want as well delete and manage also

 react-icons
 hooks: useState, useEffect, useRef

-in CALENDER have calender ehich show current date time (Indian Standard Time )
+in CALENDER: have calender which show current date time (Indian Standard Time )

 react-calender